tanveershah/wordCountChallenge/README.md

 4. Paragraph Count

 Inititially, it exracts first three paragraphs from https://baconipsum.com url.
-Once application is running in browser, a user can enter any text in the text area, / it will dynamically count characters, words, sentences and paragraphs in the user entered / or pasted text without refreshing the app (or browser).
+Once application is running in browser, a user can enter any text in the text area,\
+it will dynamically count characters, words, sentences and paragraphs in the user entered\
+or pasted text without refreshing the app (or browser).

 # Tech Stack